jonatasdaniel/interaptor/README.md

 ```

-or you can call expecting an exception if some error happens
+or you can `call!` expecting an exception if some error happens
 ```ruby
 begin
   bank_account = CreateBankAccount.new(my_logged_user).call!(**bank_account_params)